Music: Drum Instructor

 Urie Kline first began to study drums and percussion at age 15, and continued playing in bands and orchestras throughout high school and college.
-He served as center snare with the University of Pittsburgh Marching Band in 2012, and taught as snare staff in 2013.
-Currently, he is the marching percussion instructor at Laurel High School in New Castle, Pennsylvania.
+He was center snare with the University of Pittsburgh Marching Band in 2012, and has served as drumline staff with the Pittsburgh Public Schools, Ambridge High School, Laurel High School and the University of Pittsburgh.
+Currently, Kline is the marching percussion instructor at Jersey Shore High School.

 During his time at the University of Pittsburgh, Kline ventured into the realm of world music, studying tabla under Samir Chatterjee, gamelan under Indra Ridwan, and taiko as a founding member of Pittsburgh Taiko.
 This interest in traditional Japanese music led to an 18-month fellowship with renowned taiko artist Kenny Endo in Honolulu, Hawai’i, and a week of workshops in Tokyo, Japan, ranging from festival drumming to noh and kabuki theater and music.
 Kline has also attended the Global Musician Workshop, a world music camp hosted by members of the Silk Road Ensemble at DePauw University.
 There, he gained valuable insight into Afro-Peruvian, Brazilian and Middle-Eastern traditions, among others.